 Even more remarkable, the dragonfly returned to the same place at the same time each day, waiting for a concert.
 He would fly or sit close by and enjoy, sometimes even lighting on her finger and allowing her to "pet" him (see video).
 He still visited even when she offered no music.
 This continued daily for the entire summer until the cool of the autumn came.

-Now, on her Qigong retreats around the world, she is often visited by red dragonflies, usually at a particularly auspicious moment.
+On her Qigong retreats around the world, Lori is often visited by red dragonflies, usually at a particularly auspicious moment.
 After a day of rich healing and blessings with a Q'ero priest in Peru, all the other retreat members walked back on the path, but Lori chose to walk up a hill.
 When she reached the top, still filled with wonder from the shaman's work, there sat a red dragonfly just for her...as if to say "yes" you are on the right path.
-And recently in Kyoto, Japan, in the midst of throngs of people visiting a temple, one hopped right up on her finger and did not want to let her go.
+And in Kyoto, Japan, in the midst of throngs of people visiting a temple, one hopped right up on her finger and did not want to let her go.
 She had to nudge it off of her hand and catch up with her group.

 Lori feels her gift is guiding her students and clients through all kinds of transitions and transformations, symbolized in the ever-changing life of a dragonfly.
-She has created an extensive series of forms called Red Dragonfly Tai Chi Qigong, a flowing blend of Qigong and Tai Chi movements, which she teaches in classes and offers on DVDs for home practice.
+She has created an extensive series of forms called Red Dragonfly Tai Chi Qigong, a flowing blend of Qigong and Tai Chi movements, which she teaches in classes and offers on DVDs & digital downloads for home practice.